xamarin/Xamarin.Forms.CarouselView/readme.md

 4. the build will be archived at `\drp\number\10001\`

 # Xamarin.Forms Build System
-The Xamarin.Forms library build environment addresses challenges encountered while developing CarouselView with the goal of simplifying the creation of Xamarin.Forms libraries in general.
+The Xamarin.Forms library build environment addresses challenges encountered while developing CarouselView with the goal of simplifying general design, build, test, and packaging of Xamarin.Forms libraries.
+In practice, this means having the ability to take a machine with a freshly installed OS and in a single command (possibly powershell now that it's cross platform), install Visual Stuido, install Xamarin Studio, install 3ed party tools (git, nuget, etc), download the source, clean, restore, build, package, publish, deploy, and test on all platforms.
+Basically, CI "out-of-the-box".
+This works focuses on the clean, restore, build, package, and publish steps.

 ## Highlights
 This section enumerates selected achievements of this effort specific to Xamarin.Forms library creation (as opposed to general build enhancements).